 Except in rare circumstances, the protected earnings rate cannot be less than 80 per cent of your net earnings (r 72.05 Magistrates’ Court General Rules).
 Usually the protected earnings rate will be set at 80 per cent of your net earnings.
 This means that any order made is generally that 20 per cent or less of your net income be paid direct to the creditor.

 Therefore, generally, for an attachment of earnings order to be made, there must be a 20 per cent gap between your income and expenditure.
 If you have completed your statement of financial position and it shows that more than 80 per cent of your income is used to pay justifiable expenses, a court might only make an order concerning that amount of your income that is not paid to expenses.
 If 100 per cent of your income is paid to justifiable expenses, the court may choose to refuse the creditor’s application for an attachment of earnings order.
-However, these figures are only a guide and the court has the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to make an order regardless.
+However, these figures are only a guide and the court has the discretion to make an order regardless.

 Attachment of earnings order